| NPPA Notifies All Medical Devices As Drugs

 incentive at the rate 5 per cent of incremental sales over base year 2019-20

 will be provided on the segments of medical devices identified under the scheme.
+Under the sub-scheme for promotion of medical device parks,

 common infrastructure facilities would be created in four medical device parks,